Superadditivity-based valid inequalities and asymptotic bounds for the vehicle routing problem with stochastic demands: Properties of the recourse function

 \subsection{Superadditivity properties}

-In this section, we apply Theorem \ref{thm:validity_DL-shaped} to verify the validity of the DL-shaped method under the DTD and OR policies.
-In Theorem \ref{thm:Q_DTD_superadditive}, we show that Proposition 10 of \citet{parada2024disaggregated} holds, despite the incorrect argument of its original proof.
+In this section, we apply Theorem \ref{thm:validity_DL-shaped} to verify the validity of the DL-shaped reformulation under the DTD and OR policies.
+In Theorem \ref{thm:Q_DTD_superadditive}, we show that the monotonicity property implies the superadditivity property for the DTD policy, hence that Proposition 10 of \cite{parada2024disaggregated} holds despite the incorrect argument of its original proof.
 We then show in Theorem \ref{thm:Q_superadditive} that the superadditivity property always holds under the OR policy.
-It follows that the DL-shaped method is always applicable under the OR policy, whereas under the DTD policy it requires specific assumptions on the load factor parameter, the vehicle capacity, and the distribution of the demands.